karthikindia/spreed-bigbluebutton/README.md

 Notes:
 - The trailing slash is important in the URL above
 - You can get both info from your BBB server: `sudo bbb-conf --secret`
-- We need to add to the admin settings of the app the ability to edit these manually (help wanted)
+- We hope to add soon to the admin settings UI of this App the ability to edit these manually (help wanted)

 ## Test it